jhale/computational-workflows/homework.md

      * Pull the Docker image from the Dockerhub.
      * Launch a container running your Docker image.
      * Run the command `py.test-3` inside the image.
-     * If the command runs successfully, it will report
+     * If the commands runs successfully, it will report the success back to github.com.
+Otherwise, it will report a failure.
 6. Refresh your repository home page on github.com.
 You should see a small green tick next to the last commit.
    Click the green tick, then click Details.
 You will